rajatIIT/robotsURLParser/README.md

 Syntax to run :

-java -jar path-to-jar-file path-to-url-file path-to-an-empty-directory path-to-an-empty-file
+java -jar path-to-jar-file(testProject.jar) path-to-url-file path-to-an-empty-directory path-to-an-empty-file

 PS: Save the output if you also want to store which URLs contain the robots.txt file.